athapar/Simulated-Annealing/README.md

 # Simulated-Annealing

-This will be a program in python to perform simulated annealing of various systems in Python
+This will be a program in Python to perform simulated annealing of various systems.